privilegeescalation/.org/content/stories/humble-beginnings.md

 Of course, I was nervous.
 However -- I also am a master of controlling my anxiety and my nerves in frightening situations.

+I believe the surgeon was a bit startled at how calm I was during the entire ordeal.

 I was so skilled at detaching my mind from my body -- that I had taken it as far as considering what would or wouldn't be **polite** to deliver to a surgeon for the afternoon.

+The thought of having my skull split open and being kept alive for several hours by plastic tubes barely concerned me.

 ## The Moment